back to top

 Rup Narayan Das

 one country that will closely watch every word and move of Prime Minister Narendra Modi's visit to the United States is China.
-In the triangular -China-US relations, combination of any two of the three is a matter of strategic anxiety to the third.
+In the triangular India-China-US relations, combination of any two of the three is a matter of strategic anxiety to the third.

 China is as much worried about a strategic embrace between India and the US, as India would be concerned about a G-2 between the US and China, and similarly a trustworthy strategic tie between China and India is not palatable to the US.